 John Kingsley Orton, 1933–1967), English playwright.

 Joe Orton, The Orton Diaries, 304 pp., London, 1987.
+Read the Greek love content.
 A detailed account of the last eight months of a wit who enjoyed shocking, including frank description of sex with early-teen boys over seven weeks in Tangier.
-The pederastic content is extracted or summarised here.

 Alan George Carey, born 1935, English schoolboy.